RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/51-COL.md

 <sup>12</sup> Buried with him in baptism, wherein also ye are risen with [him] through the faith of the operation of God, who hath raised him from the dead.
 <sup>13</sup> And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;
 <sup>14</sup> Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross;
-<sup>15</sup> [And] having spoiled principalities and powers, he made a shew of them openly , triumphing over them in it.
+<sup>15</sup> [And] having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it.
 <sup>16</sup> Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath [days]:
 <sup>17</sup> Which are a shadow of things to come; but the body [is] of Christ.
 <sup>18</sup> Let no man beguile you of your reward in a voluntary humility and worshipping of angels, intruding into those things which he hath not seen, vainly puffed up by his fleshly mind,